ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 creates the latter by using the key material she previously fetched from Bob's server.

-She sends the `ds.commit` to the Hub, which in turn processes it updating the room state to add Bob to the participant list and the underlying MLS group state to add Bob's client to the list.
+She then sends the resulting `ds.commit` to the Hub.
+Upon reception, the Hub processes the commit and the proposals therein by updating the participant list to include Bob and the underlying MLS group state to add Bob's client.

 Finally, the Hub fans out the commit event to Bob.

+> **TODO**: Especially when adding new clients, we will want to forward a
+> `ds.commit` event selectively, as existing group members will only be
+> interested in the actual commit, whereas new group members only need the
+> Welcome.

 ## Alice sends a message to the room